JoeyCheung/Dotfiles/README.md

 su (username)
 - Re-Login or Restart the Server
 ```
 - When trying to run Kubeflow, it may need a certain amount of resources or it won't work.
-This specifically worked for me minikube start --cpus 8 --memory 64000 but it could work with less
+This specifically worked for me ```minikube start --cpus 8 --memory 64000``` but it could work with less

-# installation
+# Installation

 - Run source install.sh (cpu size) (memory size)
 - That's it